DUI and IID

 If the customer waits to reinstate his/her license until after the revocation period ends, proof of enrollment or completion of a DUI program is required.
 Failure to complete the course within 90 days after reinstatement will result in cancellation of the driver license until the course is completed.

 At the time of reinstatement, whether for a hardship driver license or a full-privilege driver license, the customer must take all required exams and pay an administrative fee, a revocation reinstatement fee, and all license fees required.
 For DUI convictions on or prior to October 1, 2007, the customer must provide proof that he/she held bodily injury liability insurance in the amount of $10,000 per person, $20,000 per occurrence, and $10,000 property damage liability on the arrest date and pay the required $15 reinstatement fee.
-For a DUI conviction after October 1, 2007, the customer must provide proof that he/she had bodily injury liability insurance in the amount of $100,000 per person, $300,000 per occurrence, and $50,000 property damage liability.
-Certification of liability insurance must be in the form of an FR-44 policy which must be continuously maintained for a period of three years from the reinstatement of the DUI revocation.
-A reinstatement fee between $150 and $500 for subsequent violations will be required.
+For a DUI conviction that occurred after October 1, 2007 the customer must obtain form FR-44 providing bodily injury liability (BIL) insurance coverage in the amount of $100,00/$300,000 and property damage liability (PDL) insurance coverage in the amount of $50,000 or combined single limits of $350,000 per section 324.023 Florida Statute.
+The customer must maintain the FR-44 form for three years from the date of reinstatement of their driving privilege.
+A reinstatement fee between $150 and $500 subsequent violations will be required.

 A list of licensed DUI Programs can be found by clicking here.
 Please note that you may only attend a DUI program that serves the county of your current residence, the county of your current employment, or the county in which you attend school.